Phil Hine

 Philip M. Hine is a British occultist and writer.
 He became known internationally through his written works Condensed Chaos, Prime Chaos, and Pseudonomicon, as well as several essays on the topics of chaos magic and Cthulhu Mythos magic.
 He has facilitated workshops and seminars on modern magical practice in America and Europe and contributed to a wide range of occult journals, having been most active from 1986 to 1996.

 Early life

 Growing up in Blackpool, Hine became involved with chaos magic theory in West Yorkshire in the 1980s.
 This was after he "picked up the fabled white edition of Liber Null by Peter J. Carroll" at Sorcerer's Apprentice bookshop.
+During the early years of his studies of psychology and sociology he was influenced by the works of the Swiss psychiatrist C. G. Jung.

 Career

 Hine was a founder and co-editor of occult magazine Pagan News in partnership with Rodney Orpheus.
 Hine subsequently published a series of booklets on urban shamanism in the late 1980s.